 There are many factors that influence a person’s decision to donate money to a charitable cause.
 Bekkers and Wiepking (2011) identified eight separate mechanisms which drive charitable giving: awareness of need, solicitation, costs and benefits, altruism, reputation, psychological benefits, values, and efficacy.
 Some or all of these mechanisms may drive a person’s choice to donate.

 Baron and Szymanska (2011) proposed that utilitarianism, which they defined as “the totality of good that comes about from a choice”, should be the objective standard from which to evaluate the efficiency of any given donation.
+The efficiency of a donation, therefore, is defined as the amount of good that the donation does per unit of money.
 They argued that charitable donations should be made aiming to maximize the most good possible using the same amount of money.
 However, people might not donate according to these standards due to heuristics, mental shortcuts driven by cognitive constraints aiming to minimize use of cognitive resources, which end up going counter to the intended goal.
 Baron and Szymanska (2011) coined these as “non-utilitarian heuristics”, and their research demonstrated five heuristics that result in biases, systematic deviations from the utilitarian model: 1) waste, 2) average cost, 3) diversification, 4) nationalism, and 5) forced charity.

 We report a replication and extension Registered Report of Baron and Szymanska (2011) with the following goals.
 Our first goal was to conduct a close, independent, and well-powered replication of the target article and the effects of various non-utilitarian heuristics that drive charitable donations.
 Our second goal was to extend the target article’s design by addressing several further heuristics not addressed in the target article.
 We hope to gain a better understanding of the different effects that result in suboptimal donations which are not aligned with maximizing overall good.